What is ASSA?

-I am currently completing my second-last year of Medicine at Deakin University, Victoria, Australia, and have had the privilege of leading Deakin’s Surgical Interest Group for the past two years.
+I am currently completing my final year of Medicine at Deakin University, Victoria, Australia, and have had the privilege of leading Deakin’s Surgical Interest Group for the past two years.

 As VPI for the ASSA 2018/19, my aim is to share the passion I have for surgery and surgical education with medical students across Australasia, with a strong focus on fostering a relationship between medical schools to improve collaboration between surgical societies.

 Grace is a third-year student from the University of Newcastle, and will be placed on the Central Coast for the following year.
 Having started medical school with very little knowledge or inclination towards surgery, being able to attend events and learn from both local surgeons and other students has been incredible in sparking her interest.